bdezray/GEODE-Curate-A-Thon/_docs/Protocol/Curate-A-Thon_Overview.md

 {% include youtube.html id="JYpzhCVBIDI" %}

+> **Project Background**

+When you hear the term “biodiversity” you probably think of the millions of species that  inhabit our forests, savannahs and oceans.
+However, each species comprises many individual organisms, which share a common heritage, their DNA.
+While individuals within species all have very similar DNA, each one is also distinguished by hundreds of mutations throughout their genome.
+In fact, it is these mutations that allow some individuals to adapt to changing environments, while others cannot: a phenomenon called natural selection.
+Species and populations that have a larger amount of diversity in their collective DNA (i.e. genetic diversity) are thus more likely to be able to adapt to climate change than those that have low genetic diversity.
+However, despite the recognized importance of genetic diversity, data about the genetic diversity of populations are not often incorporated into large scale conservation policy decisions.
+One reason for this is that the DNA sequence data are not FAIR (findable, accessible, interoperable and reusable).

+While a culture of open data sharing exists for raw digital DNA sequence information, the goal of comprehensively summarizing and monitoring Earth’s genetic biodiversity remains largely elusive because these records lack sufficient geospatial and temporal metadata.
+You may be familiar with metadata, that, when attached to a digital picture taken by your smartphone, can tell a computer when and where that photo was taken.
+While most smart phones automatically attach such metadata to photos, only about 13% of potentially biodiversity-relevant genetic data in the Sequence Read Archive (SRA) of the [International Nucleotide Sequence Collaboration](https://www.insdc.org) ([NCBI](https://www.ncbi.nlm.nih.gov/sra/) + [DDBJ](https://www.ddbj.nig.ac.jp/dra/index-e.html) + [EMBL](https://www.ebi.ac.uk/ena/browser/home)) currently have temporal or geospatial metadata attached to them (Toczydlowski et al. 2021).
+This means that the other 80% are nearly useless for meta-analysis of essential biodiversity variables such as heterozygosity, divergence, and effective population size.

+The Genomic Observatories Diversity Explorer (GEODE) project aims to visualize the world’s most foundational, yet under appreciated, layer of biodiversity: genetic diversity.
+Previous efforts to capture essential spatiotemporal metadata for population genomic datasets from the Sequence Read Archive will be expanded, and genetic variants will be called using a bioinformatic pipeline on Microsoft Azure Cloud to calculate essential biodiversity variables for genetic composition.
+GEODE will enable open access to genetic diversity information for government agencies and conservation NGOs, as well as for the general public.

 > **Problem Statement:**

 INSDC houses lots of genomic/genetic sequences from a breadth of sample types such as space samples, covid samples, medical human samples, barnacles, etc. to name a few.
 Currently, there is not an easy way to sort/filter sequence data in INSDC to find datasets relevant to biodiversity conservation and monitoring which focuses on wild populations.
 The information necessary to do this and to reuse the dataset itself in the future is usually in associated papers.

+Therefore, we need you to:
+ - Search and find published papers associated with assigned BioProjects
-Therefore, we need you to determine the relevance of BioProjects for this Curate-A-Thon as well as discover missing metadata by locating associated, published scientific papers and metadata that correspond to each BioProject.
+ - Determine the relevance of BioProjects for this Curate-A-Thon
+ - Discover missing metadata by reviewing content in located associated,   published scientific papers

 > **Instructions:**